drhsqlite/pikchr/doc/userman.md

 The next phrase on the "arrow" statement is "`down 1cm`".
 As you might guess, this phrase causes the arrow to move downward from its previous position (its starting point) by 1 centimeter.
 This phrase highlights a key enhancement of Pikchr over legacy-PIC.
-Legacy-PIC did everything in inches only.
+PIC does (or did) everything in inches only.
 No units were allowed.
 Pikchr allows you to attach units to measurements, as in this case where it is "1cm".
 Internally, Pikchr still keeps track of everything in inches (for compatibility with PIC).
 The "1cm" token is really just an